-It all began in 2015 when Robert obtained a $47,668.00 award for a business client pursuant to a contractual breach judgment.
+In his very first contract case, Robert obtained a $47,668.00 award for a business client pursuant to court judgment.
 Since then, he has garnered ample experience drafting and reviewing contracts in many areas, including but not limited to business operating agreements, licensing, tenancy/leasing, real estate purchases, and employment.

 All business is done by contract or by implication thereof.
 A contract is a promise or a set of promises for the breach of which the law gives a remedy, or the performance of which the law in some way recognizes as a duty.
 Contracts are often ridden with problematic verbiage, especially when left unreviewed by counsel.
 Here are three examples of fashion failure: